dell/csm-docs/content/docs/replication/deployment/powerscale.md

 Steps for performing Failover can be found in the Tools page under [Executing Actions.](https://dell.github.io/csm-docs/docs/replication/tools/#executing-actions) There are some PowerScale-specific considerations to keep in mind:
 - Failover on PowerScale does NOT halt writes on the source side.
 It is recommended that the storage administrator or end user manually stop writes to ensure no data is lost on the source side in the event of future failback.
 - In the case of unplanned failover, the source-side SyncIQ policy will be left enabled and set to its previously defined `When source is modified` sync schedule.
-It is recommended for storage admins to manually disable the source-side SyncIQ policy before bringing the failed-over source array back online.
+It is recommended for storage admins to manually disable the source-side SyncIQ policy when bringing the failed-over source array back online.

 ### Performing Failback on PowerScale